gaehlerm/SoftwareEngineering/README.md

 	return share_values
 ```

-You can save the content of the file as a string inside your test code and call the second function, `extract_share_values`.
 This is similar to the GUI case for acceptance tests.
 You pack everything you don’t want to test into a small layer that is unlikely to fail and the remaining test becomes much smoother.
+In this case this small layer is the function `read_share_values` which reads the file into a string.

 The same holds for database access.
 You put all the code that requires DB access into a few simple functions that you are not going to write unit tests for but you make sure you test everything else.

-An even better approach is using dependency injection as explained in chapter //...? but for the moment we’ll leave it with the small wrapper function.
+An even better approach is using dependency injection as explained in the next chapter but for the moment we’ll leave it with the small wrapper function.

 ### Testing classes

 Writing unit tests for classes is probably the most important part of this chapter.
 This is not only because of the prevalence of classes, but also because classes tend to become messy without any unit tests.

 First of all, classes tend to become too big.
-They have too many member variables and private methods.
+They have too many member variables and comlicated private methods.
 Both will make it very hard to write unit tests.
 Member variables share the same issues as function arguments do.
 They increase the dimensionality of the problem under test.
 This leads to many more possible test cases than should be required for good class design.

 Furthermore, there is the issue of how to deal with private methods in big classes.
 Because apparently, the testing framework doesn’t have access to private functions.
 No one has, except for the class itself.
 A first attempt is making the private functions public.
 This, however, is not recommended.
 You should not make functions public, only in order to test them.
 This will lead to crippled code with too many public functions, which is the exact opposite of encapsulation.
 Therefore, unit tests should only test the public interface of a class.
 If you are tempted to test also some private functions, you should resist.
 This is a clear sign that your private functions are too complex.
 Make this private function a class on its own with a public interface that you can test.